kylejcaron/nyc_playgrounds/README.md

 NYCs open data is notoriously messy.
 In this case, many of the Addresses for NYC Parks were missing Zip Codes, however plenty had street addresses.
 I used GeoPy, a free (free-ish) Geocoding library to search for missing Zip Codes through their street addresses; while it wasn't perfect, it got the job done.

 These Parks were merged with the Playgrounds dataset through Property IDs, so each Playground was associated with a Zip Code.
-Finally, the Parks/Playgrounds dataset was aggregated so that the dataset was now the number of Playgrounds in each Zip Code.
+Then, the Parks/Playgrounds dataset was aggregated so that the dataset was now the number of Playgrounds in each Zip Code.

 Finally, after combining all three datasets by Zip Code, I dropped all features from the Parks/Playgrounds datasets (apart from the target variable, __Number of Playgrounds__) to avoid __data leakage__.